ryanbyrne28/project-2-/README.md

 Watch Shop Project 2
 A watch market showing available watches for purchase and the ability to post a watch for sale.

-I implemented a simple joke generator using CRUD and ajax as well as JS to render the store
+I implemented a simple shop using CRUD and ajax as well as JS to render the store

 Some of the challenges I faced: